 If you’re not leasing or financing a vehicle, then you likely don’t need gap coverage.
 If you are financing a vehicle, gap insurance coverage could be worth the investment depending on how much you drive, how much you owe, and the stability of your car’s value.

-Here are a few situations in which you should or should not consider getting gap insurance:
+Here are a few situations where you should or should not consider gap insurance: